-The Group gives preference to the use of the ratings of external entities (Moody's, S&P and Fitch), using the rules set out in the following paragraph.
-When these notations are not available, the Group performs an internal analysis of the issuers and assigns a classification of 1-10, which then is mapped for the classification of these external entities.
+Considering that the main exposures are Sovereigns, Large Multinational Corporations, Other Institutions, ABS Instruments, the Group gives preference to the use of the ratings of external entities (Moody's, S&P and Fitch), using the rules set out in the following paragraph.

-If the rating notations differ between external entities, the Group uses the following criteria:
+If the ratings differ between external entities, the Group uses the following criteria:

-- When there are three rating notations different, the best of the two worst ratings is used; - lack 4 When there are two rating notations different, the worst of the two ratings is used; - When there is only one rating, this rating is used;
+- When there are three different ratings, the best of the two worst ratings is used; - When there are two different ratings, the worst of the two ratings is used; and - When there is only one rating, this rating is used.